 - Top mixture with jam and fold to combine.
 There may be dollops of jam within the batter.

-- Place entire mixture onto parchment lined sheet and bake for 10 minutes.
+- Place the entire mixture onto the parchment lined sheet and bake for 10 minutes.
 Stir and bake for another 10 minutes.
 Stir and bake for a final 10 minutes for a total of 30 minutes.